 Anyone can safely get dental prostheses and the success rate for such procedures is typically 98%.
 Your dentist will only want to make sure that you have healthy gums and adequate bone.
 Further, she may run tests to eliminate the possibility of health problems like diabetes and heart disease because of which implants are not advisable.
 The doctor will also talk to you about the importance of maintaining proper dental hygiene and quitting smoking moving forward.

 Dental implants are an excellent option for a good quality of life even if you’ve had dental problems or an injury.
 Talk to Dr. Jennifer Silver at the Southcentre Dental clinic and discuss how getting the procedure can help you.
-If you need information about scheduling an appointment, you can contact us using this form and we’ll get back to you with responses to queries.
+If you need information about scheduling an appointment, you can contact us using the form provided and we’ll get back to you with responses to queries.
 Alternatively, call us at this number: (403) 278-1415, and we’ll provide all the details you need.

 Dr. Jennifer Silver is a highly accomplished dental surgeon with a Doctor of Dental Surgery degree from the University of Melbourne, Australia.
 Her educational accomplishments include deans honours list, an oral surgery award and best research project.
 Prior to this degree, she graduated with honors from Dalhousie University’s Dental Hygiene Program and worked in this field for 10 years.